koyeb/koyeb-python-sdk/docs/sandbox.md

   - If None: uses default values
 - `enable_tcp_proxy` - If True, enables TCP proxy for direct TCP access to port 3031
 - `privileged` - If True, run the container in privileged mode (default: False)
+- `registry_secret` - Name of a Koyeb secret containing registry credentials for pulling private images.
+Create the secret via Koyeb dashboard or CLI first.
 - `_experimental_enable_light_sleep` - If True, uses idle_timeout for light_sleep and sets
   deep_sleep=3900.
 If False, uses idle_timeout for deep_sleep (default: False)